mmlkrx/colemak-typing-simulator/NOTES.md

 After that it will push that key to an array and then draw the array every time a key has been put in.

+Possible helper functions:

+- grab last pressed letter and append to array
+- draw array based on hash with key value pairs
+- search hash and match keys with wanted keys